giykim/mini-amazon/README.txt

     - Jason Ren: Users Guru
     - Orhan Khan: Carts Guru

+- Other Help
+    - Skeleton Code Provided by COMPSCI 316 Professor and TAs
+    - Assistance for frontend aspects of website from ChatGPT

 MS3:
 Giyoung Kim: Created API endpoints for Products and Social Graham Hairston: Created API endpoint for Sellers